The Living Encyclopedia of Consciousness

 The Renaissance Begins

-Roland Griffiths at Johns Hopkins publishes the landmark 2006 psilocybin paper showing mystical experiences of profound psychological significance in healthy volunteers.
+Roland Griffiths at Johns Hopkins publishes the 2006 psilocybin paper showing that healthy volunteers could have mystical experiences of real, lasting personal significance.
 The modern research renaissance begins.
-FDA approves new clinical trials.
-MAPS launches MDMA Phase 2 studies.
+The FDA clears new clinical trials.
+MAPS launches its MDMA Phase 2 studies.

 2018